-Notwithstanding the above, Queen Mary may from time to time provide financial and other resources through entrepreneurship schemes, competitions and initiatives with which its Students can engage.
-Queen Mary may, at its discretion, choose to agree joint ownership or to waive its claim to any IP generated through such activities in favour of the Students.
+Notwithstanding the above, Queen Mary may from time to time provide financial and other resources through entrepreneurship schemes, competitions and initiatives with which its students can engage.
+Queen Mary may, at its discretion, choose to agree to joint ownership or to waive its claim to any IP generated through such activities in favour of the students.
 Any such agreements will be set out in the relevant terms of the internal scheme, competition or initiative.

-17.3.8 Associates
+17.3.8 Other staff and associates